sylverieherbert/sylverieherbert.github.io/_pages/research.md

 [<span style="color:#007CBB">Econometric Analysis of Regime Switches and of Fiscal Multipliers</span>](http://sylverieherbert.github.io/files/WP2014-01.pdf)
 **OFCE Working paper 2014-01**
 >In this paper, I extend the technique of vector autoregressions (VARs) to account for the possibility of a state-dependent fiscal multipliers for France, Germany, Italy and the United States.
 I estimate a non linear smooth transition vector autoregression, following Auerbach and Gorodnichenko (2012a).
 My results suggest that the output multiplier of government purchases is significantly higher in recessions than expansions.

 Work in progress
 ======
-The Signaling Effect of State-Dependent Central Bank Communication
-> In this paper, I document the state-dependent topic composition of FOMC minutes using natural language processing techniques.
-I then propose a model in which the state-dependent reporting of the central bank impacts agents' expectations about both the state of the economy and the interest rate, therefore creating a ``signaling effect'' about an interest rate change.
-Taking into account this signaling effect of the topic composition, I derive the central bank's optimal state contingent communication policy.

 Central Bank Information Shocks: Evidence from Speeches} (joint with P.Hubert and M.Le)
 > We first quantify the contribution of speeches to markets' movements over the inter-meeting periods for the ECB and the Fed.
 We identify the speeches that act like monetary policy shocks, through textual analysis.
 We then estimate the macroeconomic effects of such shocks.